How to Mentally Prepare To Become A Minimalist In Today’s World

 Mentally prepare to begin slowing down your life.
 Living in crisis mode with your hair on fire can be addicting.
 But it really not fun or healthy.
 You are preparing to become a minimalist and develop a minimalist mindset.
 Seek simplicity.

 Understand and know it will be a constant process.
 You will be evaluating and editing constantly.
 All that is unnecessary and harmful will be discarded.
 All that is positive and of value will remain.
 You will always be a work in progress working toward positive change.

-Mentally understand the minimalist evaluate and edit principal must permeate all facets of your life, diet, fitness, finances, friends, family and everything else.
+Mentally understanding the minimalist evaluate and edit principle must permeate all facets of your life, diet, fitness, finances, friends, family, and everything else.

 We go on multiplying our conveniences only to multiply our cares.
 We increase our possessions only to the enlargement of our anxieties. – Anna C. Brackett_